Racial inequality in the United States: Consequences of a criminal record

+The injustices of a criminal justice system disproportionately impact Black people; maintaining these racial disparities has a high cost for individuals, families, and communities.
+On an individual level, a criminal conviction may equate to loss of access to employment, housing, and public service opportunities.
+On the community level, the disproportionate incarceration of people from poorer communities depletes the economic resources of said community and curates cycles of poverty that becomes increasingly harder to get rid of.
+These communities also face increased criminal justice involvement in their communities, making criminal justice contact a norm in the lives of an immense number of Black Americans.

 After being released from prison, the consequences of having a criminal record are immense.
 Over 40 percent who are released will return to prison within the next few years.
 Those with criminal records who do not return to prison face significant struggles to find quality employment and income outcomes compared to those who do not have criminal records.

 Those racially disparate employment consequences can arise from other forms of carceral contact, too, and they can have spillover effects on local communities.
 At the county level, for example, jail rather than prison incarceration has been found to significantly diminish local labor markets in areas with relatively high proportions of Black residents.

 Potential causes

 Poverty

 A potential cause of such disproportionately high incarceration rates for Black Americans is that Black Americans are disproportionately poor.
 Conviction is a crucial part of the process that leads to either guilt or innocence.
 There are two important factors that play a role in this part of the process: the ability to make bail and the ability to access high-quality legal counsel.
 Due to the fact that both of these important factors cost money, it is unlikely that poor Black Americans are able to afford them and benefit from them.
 Sentencing is another crucial part of the process that determines how long individuals will remain incarcerated.
 Several sociological studies have found that poor offenders receive longer sentences for violent crimes and crimes involving drug use, unemployed offenders are more likely to be incarcerated than their employed counterparts, and then even with similar crimes and criminal records minorities were imprisoned more often than whites.